 It is impossible to see everything if you only have 1 day to spend in St. Lucia, but if you are just doing a short layover or visiting as part of a cruise you will most likely start your vacation in the capital, Castries.
-The highlight of my experience would have to be visiting the breathtaking pitons so all the sights suggested are en route to the mountain range which is a 1.5 hour drive on narrow winding roads which are not for the feint of heart driver.
+The highlight of my experience would have to be visiting the breathtaking pitons so all the sights suggested are en route to the mountain range which is a 1.5-hour drive on narrow winding roads which are not for the faint of heart driver.

 Sugar Beach Resort – this chic hotel won TripAdvisor’s Travelers Choice Award

 Jade Mountain Resort – highly luxurious suites that have private balcony pools that look onto the Pitons.

 Castries City – the capital of St. Lucia

 Marigot Bay – Crystal clear water attracts people wanting to go yachting or other watersports

 Pitons – Two twin volcanic mountains next to each other beside the town of Soufrière

 Soufrière – A small town next to the Pitons whose name means sulphur in French due to the fact there are several sulphur/mineral baths nearby.

 Canaries – A friendly tiny fishing village with colourful houses and boats, that offers a great view of the ocean.

 Exploring the capital I found myself wandering onto the campus of the University of the West Indies which has a breathtaking view of the lush landscape surrounding the city.